gwu-cs-advos/docs/slides/slides/04_isolation.md

 - Sharing by default, enabling
   1. enabling efficient allocation/use of resources, and
   2. ease of sharing and coordination among users/processes

 ---

+## Shared Namespace: Infectious Trust

+Trust requirements through shared resources:
+- If resources are shared + writeable across clients, trust spans clients
+- Example: same *file accessible and writeable* to two users...
+- ...must *trust the other user* if you require file integrity

+**$\to$ decreases horizontal isolation**

+---

+## Shared Namespace: Ambient Authority

+Checks required on resource access if
+- shared resource namespace
+- clients only allowed access a subset of resources

+$\to$ Server checks on who can access which resource

+Called: Ambient authority
+- A constant security problem
+- Attacks on complex resolution functions

+Example: Filesystem!!!

+---